On polynomials of small range sum: The Lov asz-Schrijver construction

 If the polynomial $m$ in equation \eqref{eq:projpol} is constant, then $\hat{f}(\xi)=0$.
 Since $|S|=p$ we have that in this case, each line orthogonal to $\xi$ (the representations of $\F_p^2$ are identified with elements of $\F_p^2$ so they are considered vectors in this vector space) contains exactly $1$ element of $S$ so $S$ does not determine the direction orthogonal to $\xi$.
-We have exactly $(p+1)-\frac{p+3}{2}=\frac{p-1}{2}$ directions not determined by $S$ so we have exactly $(p-1)\frac{p-1}{2}$ roots of $\hat{1}_S$, the representations corresponding to these directions.
+We have exactly $(p+1)-\frac{p+3}{2}=\frac{p-1}{2}$ directions not determined by $S$ so we have exactly $(p-1)\frac{p-1}{2}$ roots of $\hat{\mathbf 1}_S$, the representations corresponding to these directions.

-Let $M$ denote the number of directions such that the corresponding projection polynomial $m$ is of leading coefficient $\pm 1$.
-Note that the projection polynomial towards a direction is only determined up to an element of $AGL(1,p)$ but these transformations can only change the leading coefficient of $m$ up to a $\pm 1$ factor.
+Let $M$ denote the number of directions such that the corresponding projection polynomial $m$ is of leading coefficient $\pm 1$ as in Lemma \ref{lem:fourier}, case 2.
+Note that the projection polynomial towards a direction is only determined up to an element of $\mathrm{AGL}(1,p)$ but these transformations can only change the leading coefficient of $m$ up to a $\pm 1$ factor.

 Then it does follow from equation \eqref{eq:Plancherel} and by Lemma \ref{lem:fourier} that